 Block types

 We support many block types, each with its own unique functionality and purpose.
-Each block type not only serves a specific function but also enhances the overall user experience by providing tailored features that align with the requirements of diverse applications.
+Each block type not only serves a specific function but also enhances the overall user experience by providing features tailored to the requirements of diverse applications.

 .png)